Two-field inflation from one complex scalar with symmetry breaking: Constraints from cosmological observations

-and are excluded by the observations as seen in Figure~\ref{Figure:mchixiVEV4}.
-This is due to the fact that a smaller $\xi$ results in a more tilted inflaton potential, which makes the spacetime away from the de Sitter space and $r$ becomes larger than the observed value.
-The above discussion and the approximate formulae lead to the conclusion that there is a lower bound for the non-minimal coupling $\xi$.
-This can be read from Figure~\ref{Figure:mchixiVEV4} as $\xi \gtrsim 10^{-2}$, which is consistent with the result in Ref.~\cite{Abe:2020ldj}.
+This parameter region is excluded by observations because a small $\xi$ makes the inflaton potential steeper, driving spacetime farther from the de Sitter limit and leading to $r$ values larger than observed.
+From the above discussion and approximate expressions, we conclude that there is a lower bound on the non-minimal coupling $\xi$~\cite{Abe:2020ldj}.